pathak22/videoseg/README.md

   # rm -f kts_ver1.1.tar.gz

   # Edit kts/cpd_nonlin.py to remove weave dependecy.
 Due to this change, we are shipping the library.
   # Included in videoseg/lib/kts/ .
-However, it is not a required change if you have weave installed
+However, it is not a required change if you already have weave installed
   # (which is mostly present by default).
   ```